lithander/MinimalChessEngine/README.md

 ## Features

 * A simple 8x8 Board representation: Just an array to represent the 64 squares and keep track of the pieces.
-* A Triangular PV-Table to keep track of the Principal Variation of best moves.
+* A triangular PV-Table to keep track of the Principal Variation of best moves.
 * Staged move generation: PV move first, then MVV-LVA sorted captures, followed by known killer moves and finally the remaining quiet moves.
-* Iterative Deepening Search with Alpha-Beta pruning and Quiescence Search.
+* Iterative deepening search with Alpha-Beta pruning and Quiescence Search.
-* Evaluation based on tapered Piece-Square Tables.
-The values are tuned on a set of 725000 quiet, labeled positions.
+* Evaluation based on tapered Piece-Square tables.
+PST values tuned on a set of 725000 quiet, labeled positions.
 * No bitboards, hash tables, not even an undo-move method, just the essentials.

 ## How to play